So far, in case you’ve missed it… in looking at Patient Funnels, I’ve covered:

 You’ve done your job… so now all you have to do is go out into the marketplace and find another Mary or two.

-Especially if you want to relegate yourself to the 99% of Private Practice (myself included) who’ve suffered with tunnel vision, and have scraped and clawed for year to try to make a profit out of our Core Service… PT.
+Especially if you want to relegate yourself to the 99% of Private Physical Therapy Practices (myself included) who’ve suffered with tunnel vision, and have scraped and clawed for year to try to make a profit out of our Core Service… PT.

 One where you could almost “break even”… that’s not even need a huge profit margin, and still have an amazing business with killer profits?